markusfleck/PARENT_GPU/README.md

 ## 3.5) get_values_from_PAR
 In order to read all entropy/mutual information terms, you need to decode the binary .par files, whether they come from the MIE (bin/PARENT_GPU) or the MIST
 (bin/MIST_GPU) calculation.
 For this purpose, get_values_from_PAR is provided.
-It lists the 1D entropies of all degrees of freedom as well as all 2D entropies and mutual information values of all pairs of degrees of freedom.
+It lists the 1D entropy values of all degrees of freedom as well as all 2D entropy values and mutual information values of all pairs of degrees of freedom.
 The program is used in the following manner:

 bin/get_values_from_PAR -p input.par [--short]

 Its output is generally large.
-If you are only interested in a summary, specify the --short paramter.
+If you are only interested in a summary, specify the --short parameter.
 If you plan to e. g. use these values for machine learning, I highly recommend to have a look at the src/util/classes/Entropy_Matrix.cpp class (in fact, I plan to wrap this class into a Python3 library).